berkes/slugaas/README.md

-# SlugAAS
+# Spicy-Scarlet-Slug

-Slug As a Service.

-A tiny, selfhosted web-service to generate unique slugs.
+A tiny (🌶️), selfhosted(💜) web-service to generate unique slugs (🐌).

 Written in *rust*, to make it easy to run and deploy.

-Written as a sideproject to learn Axum, and to gain experience with hosting and CI for rust pipeline.
+I Wrote this as a sideproject to learn Axum, and to gain experience with hosting and CI for rust pipeline.

 ```
 GET http://0.0.0.0:3000/suggestion